A Minute With: Steve Carell on his creepy turn in 'Foxcatcher'

-BEVERLY HILLS Calif.
-Hollywood makeup wizardry made comic Steve Carell unrecognizable for his latest star turn as heir John du Pont in director Bennett Miller's "Foxcatcher."
+BEVERLY HILLS, Calif.
+Nov 13 Hollywood makeup wizardry made comic Steve Carell unrecognizable for his latest star turn as heir John du Pont in director Bennett Miller's "Foxcatcher."

-The film, which opens in U.S. theaters on Friday, portrays the tragic relationship between du Pont and the wrestlers Mark and Dave Schultz, brothers who won Olympic gold medals.
-[ID:nL2N0T202K]

 Carell, 52, best known for smash comedies like "The 40-Year-Old Virgin" and the hit TV series "The Office," talked to Reuters about his creepy appearance and exploring his character's past.